-Method: If you are measuring by weight, measure all the ingredients into a mixing bowl and stir until the dough comes together.
+Method: If you are measuring by weight, measure all the ingredients into a mixing bowl in the order given and stir until the dough comes together.

-If you are measuring by volume, put about 3/4 of the flour in a mixing bowl with all the other ingredients and begin stirring.
-As needed, add more flour, until the dough is too hard to stir by hand.
+If you are measuring by volume, put about 3/4 of the bread flour (about 2 1/4 cups) in a mixing bowl with all the other ingredients (including the whole wheat flour) and begin stirring.
+As needed, add more bread flour, until the dough is too hard to stir by hand.

-Once the dough is kneaded, divide it into two pieces and lightly round them.
+Once the dough is kneaded, lightly round the loaf.
 Cover the dough and let it rest for 30 minutes.

 Once the dough has rested, form it into boules.
 If you have them, put the dough into bannetons.
 Otherwise, just flour the loaves, put them on a baking sheet and cover them with plastic wrap.
 Allow to rise until at least doubled in size.